Skip to main content

 You can see daylight under the edges.
 The concrete is floating over a void, it looks uneven, and it's only going to settle more.

-Get a free assessment — we'll measure the settlement and give you an honest quote.
-Most jobs done the same day.
+We'll assess the drop, explain your options, and give you a fixed quote.
+Most Olathe jobs are done the same day.

 Four Steps to Level Concrete